bearjjj/learngit/readme.txt

 Git is a distrited version control system.
-Git is free and good software.
+Git is free and good software.ee ewrrewrw